Go (1999 film): Critical response

 In 2008, Joe Valdez of The Distracted Globe wrote, "Few titles have the finesse to sum up a movie as brilliantly as Go, a drug fueled rollercoaster ride that alternates between dark comedy and light suspense with terrific verve.
 The film's appeal lies in its modest scale and the fact that it was made mostly by starving artist types. ...Nearly everyone involved in the production was a relative unknown or newcomer.
 With no pressure to supply an entertainment to the masses, the writer, director and most of the actors deliver the best work of their careers."

-In April 2014, Joe Reid of The Atlantic revisited Go on the 15th anniversary of its release.
+In 2014, Joe Reid of The Atlantic revisited Go on the 15th anniversary of its release.
 Reid noted that at the time it came out, it was seen as a "knock-off" of other 1990s films:

 The split narrative style, complete with character title cards separating the film into thirds, put Go at the top of the list when it came to late '90s Tarantino influenced cinema.
 And then there was director Doug Liman, red hot off of the cult success of Swingers, trading neo swing culture for X and raves.
 (Both films would give a healthy chunk of attention to Vegas, though.)
 The thing about Go that sets it apart, however, is that it's COMPLETELY FANTASTIC.
 Energetic and quotable and stylish and neither overly enamored with nor overly dismissive of the culture it's inhabiting.